 Our objectives are to characterize the microbial diversity in grapevines that escaped PD in natural vineyard settings, and compare this population to PD-infected grapevines with the goal of identifying fungi that are unique to PD-escaped vines.
 We hypothesize that some of these fungal endophytes possess anti-Xf properties, likely due to the production of secondary metabolites.
 We are assessing the ability of these endophytes and their natural products (i.e. secondary metabolites) for inhibitory activity against Xf in vitro.
 Finally, we are determining in greenhouse tests if 1) fungi have potential use as prophylactic biocontrol agents for control of PD by inoculating grapevine cuttings with endophytic, Xf-antagonistic fungi and 2) if fungal natural products have curative properties for vines already infected with PD.
-If successful, we envision that these control strategies can be implemented at the nursery level (for biocontrols) or directly in the field (for natural products).
+If successful, we envision that these control strategies can be implemented in affected vineyards.